PX4/PX4-user_guide/en/telemetry/holybro_microhard_p900_radio.md

 *Pico Config* will automatically detect and connect to the configuration port.
 Adjust the settings so that the baud rate matches PX4 (and the ground station).

-Once the radios and PX4 are configured to use the same baud rate you can connect QGroundControl to the vehicle via the radio.
+Once the radios and PX4 are configured to use the same baud rate you can connect *QGroundControl* to the vehicle via the radio.
-*QGroundControl* will not automatically detect the radio, so first create a new "serial connection" in [Application Settings > Comm Links](https://docs.qgroundcontrol.com/master/en/SettingsView/SettingsView.html) (set the same baud rate as used by PX4/radios).
+*QGroundControl* will not automatically detect the radio for anything other than the default baud rate, so first create a new "serial connection" in [Application Settings > Comm Links](https://docs.qgroundcontrol.com/master/en/SettingsView/SettingsView.html) (set the same baud rate as used by PX4/radios).

-Holding the Config button while powering-up the radio will boot the unit into COMMAND mode: the default serial interface will be active and temporarily set to operate at its default serial settings of 9600/8/N/1.
+Holding the **Config** button while powering-up the radio will boot the unit into COMMAND mode: the default serial interface will be active and temporarily set to operate at its default serial settings of 9600/8/N/1.

 ## Status LED